• Skip to primary navigation

 How to Make a DIY Chicken Waterer

-2. Make sure your bucket fits upside down in the feed pan with at least 2 inches around the edge.
+Step 2: Make sure your bucket fits upside down in the feed pan with at least 2 inches around the edge.
+This clearance ensures chickens can comfortably access water from all sides and prevents the bucket from getting stuck during refilling.

-3. Leave the bucket upside down in the feed pan and mark on the bucket 1/2 inch below the top edge of the feed pan.
-That way, when the water comes out, there will be 1/2 inch of space on the pan.
+Step 3: Leave the bucket upside down in the feed pan and mark on the bucket ½ inch below the top edge of the feed pan.
+This measurement creates the perfect ½ inch water depth that's safe for chickens to drink from without risk of drowning smaller birds.

 Does the bucket have to be upside down?